lachlk/school_role/README.md

 This will build the project and install it on your connected device or emulator.

-## Usage
-Currently writing to a database hasn't been implemented this means you need to manually add classes and students to the firebase database, however, if your a teacher grading my work I will make sure to provide you with a login.
-Please check eigther the classroom or the "Final Project page" if you cannot find the login please email me.
-The login email will be my school email.

-1. To run current version on Android, Windows or Web go to [releases](https://github.com/lachlk/school_role/releases).

-2. Download the desired platform file.

-3. For Android phones open the .apk.
-For Windows open the .exe located in Release folder.
-For web, follow this [tutorial](https://dev.to/tyu1996/deploying-flutter-web-app-on-live-server-5c5).

 ## Contributing

-We welcome contributions to school_role however currently it is a school project, and only my work can be graded.
+We welcome contributions to *School Role*.
 If you would like to contribute to the development or report issues, please follow these guidelines:

 1. Fork the repository.